DOE/LANL Jurisdiction Fire Danger Rating:

 Quantum Stock Feature

 A system based on quantum physics could access far more energy to perform useful work than classical methods allow.
-The secret is knowing how to harness quantum correlations.
+The key is knowing how to harness quantum correlations.
 To reach that conclusion, Los Alamos National Laboratory scientists and collaborators tapped into “quantum steerability”— a phenomenon where operations on one part of an entangled system affect, or steer, the state of another part, even though the parts are completely separated.

 The team’s theoretical exploration makes the case for a clear quantum thermodynamic advantage in useful energy extraction, suggesting efficiency benefits for future quantum computing technologies.